Frenchy Martin: Professional wrestling career

-Canada and Puerto Rico
+Canada and Puerto Rico (1971-1986)

 Jean Gagné began his career in 1971 in Quebec and in Stu Hart's Stampede Wrestling.
 In June 1977, Gagné, under the name Frenchy Martin, won the IW North American Heavyweight Championship in Trans-Canada Wrestling.
 In July, he lost the title to Leo Burke.
 In Stampede Wrestling in February 1976, he held the Stampede Wrestling International Tag Team Championship under the name Don Gagné.
 In October 1977, Gagné, still wrestling under the name Don Gagné, won the Stampede North American Heavyweight Championship in a tournament final after the former champion Dan Kroffat retired and vacated the title.
 In January, however, he lost the title to old rival Leo Burke.
 Gagné defeated Burke for the Stampede Championship in November 1979 but lost it to Mr. Sekigawa in December.

+In November and December 1975, Gagné and Mad Dog Martel (billed as "Combat") wrestled in Japan for the International Wrestling Enterprise promotion as part of its Big Winter Series.
+In their second bout, they defeated Great Kusatsu and Mighty Inoue in a two-out-of-three falls match to win the IWA World Tag Team Championship.
+Kusatsu and Inoue regained the titles from Combat the following month in a cage match.
+Combat made a second tour with International Wrestling Enterprise in October to December 1976 as part of its Bravery Series.

 Meanwhile, Jean Gagné also wrestled in Puerto Rico's World Wrestling Council under his own name, and in the first half of 1978, he and partner Huracán Castillo traded the WWC World Tag Team Championship with the tag team of Invader I and José Rivera, holding the title once.
-He also held the WWC Caribbean Heavyweight Championship and the WWC North American Tag Team Championship, the latter he held four times; one of the times was with Michel Martel as part of a tag team called The Mercenaries.
+He also held the WWC Caribbean Heavyweight Championship and the WWC North American Tag Team Championship, the latter he held four times; one of the times was with Michel Martel as part of a tag team called the Mercenaries.
 While in Puerto Rico, he wrestled Ric Flair in a match to a 60-minute time limit draw.
 Gagné also wrestled under the name Mad Dog Martin in Australasia and the South Pacific during the mid to-late 1970s.
 On September 28, 1978, he won the NWA British Empire/Commonwealth Championship from Steve Rickard and defended the title for several months before dropping it to Leo Burke the following year.

+In 1980, under the name Masked Cyclops, Gagné won the NWA Pacific International Championship from Tor Kamata, but he lost it later that year to Siva Afi.
+In Montreal's Lutte Internationale in January 1984, Gagné won the Canadian International Tag Team Championship with partner Pierre Lefebvre from the team of Gino Brito and Tony Parisi, but lost them in a rematch on February 20.
+In June, Gagné and Lefebvre won the title back, but lost it to Raymond Rougeau and Jacques Rougeau Jr. in the beginning of July.